This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Fresh Herbs (basil, rosemary, sage, thyme, oregano, etc...)
+- Fresh herbs, basil, rosemary, sage, thyme, oregano, etc…

 Instructions

-- Fill the ice cube compartments about 2/3 full of herbs.
+- Assemble in ice cube trays.
+Fill the ice cube compartments about 2/3 full of herbs.
+Pour in the olive oil, covering the herbs.

-- Top the tray with plastic wrap and freeze for several hours or overnight.
+- Freeze.
+Top the tray with plastic wrap and freeze for several hours or overnight.
+Remove the frozen cubes from the ice trays and store them in freezer bags.

 Notes